tpavlek/tpavlek-me/source/_dessert_people/005-tarte-tropezienne-and-brioche-twists-with-coriander-sugar.blade.md

 Makin' a wee lil' assembly line.
 The twist really didn't want to stay wrapped, so I tried making them a bit longer and that definitely made it easier to twist, but I also ran out of sugar/coriander mixture and had to stir some more.

 Oh no. More sugar.
-Whatver shall I do?
+Whatever shall I do?
 @endcomponent

-When putting the brioche in the pan you're going to want to roll it as level as possible or you're going to get the most lumpy-space-princess version of a Tarte Tropezienne.
+When putting the brioche in the pan you're going to want to roll it as level as possible or you're going to get the most lumpy-space-princess version of a Tarte Tropézienne.

 <div class="lg:-mx-8 shadow-lg">
 <img src="{{ $page->imgpath}}lumpy-loaf.jpg"  class="w-full"/>